Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 On web or other platforms, there might situations where this framework might not be required, and the implementation of this SDK framework on mobile apps is required.
 {% endhint %}

+{% hint style="info" %}
+If an application is using the [Adobe Experience Platform Edge Network](../../adobe-edge/README.md) extension, then the [Edge Identity](../../adobe-edge-identity/README.md) extension is required.
+{% endhint %}

 To get started with Identity, complete the following steps:

 1. Add the **Identity** framework to your app.